cfsworkload/game-on-room/README.md

 3. With the resulting container ID, use that value to bind to the IP you got earlier with the command:

     `cf ic ip bind <IP> <Container ID>`

+## Access room on Game On!
+Once the room is set up and it has registered with the server, it will be accessible on [Game On!](https://game-on.org/).
+It may take a moment for the room to appear.

+1. Log in to [Game On!](https://game-on.org/) using the authentication method you used to create your user ID and shared secret for the registered room.
+2. Use the Game On! command `/listmyrooms` from The First Room, to see your list of rooms.
+Once your room is registered, it will appear in that list.
+3. To get to your room, navigate through the networkor go directly to it with the `/teleport` command from The First Room.

+### List of host provided commands
+The Game On! host provides a set a universal commands:
+- **/exits** - List of all exits from the current room.
+- **/help** - List all available commands for the current room.
+- **/sos** - Go back to The First Room.

+### The First Room commands
+The First Room is usually where new users will start in Game On!.
+From there, additional commands are available and maintained by the Game On!.
+For the list of current commands use the `/help` command.